Causal Effect of Functional Treatment

-In a nonrandomized observational study, it is impossible to identify the causal effect without imposing any assumption.
-In addition to basic assumptions like the stable unit treatment value assumption, consistency and positivity, a routinely used condition for identification is the unconfoundedness assumption \citep{Rosenbaum1983} i.e., the potential outcome is independent of the treatment given all the confounding covariates.
-For a continuous scalar treatment, under the unconfoundedness assumption, the generalized propensity score or the stabilized weight \citep{Hirano2004,Imai2004,Galvao2015,Kennedy2017,Ai2021,Bonvini2022} has been widely used to calibrate the selection bias, which relies upon the (conditional) density of the treatment variable.
+To identify the causal effect in an observational study, certain assumptions are required.
+In addition to standard assumptions such as no interference, consistency and positivity, a routinely used condition for identification is the unconfoundedness assumption \citep{Rosenbaum1983}, i.e., the set of potential outcomes is conditionally independent of the treatment given the observed confounders.
+For a continuous scalar treatment, under the unconfoundedness assumption, the generalized propensity score or the stabilized weight \citep{Hirano2004,Imai2004,Galvao2015,Kennedy2017,Ai2021,Bonvini2022} has been widely used to calibrate the selection bias via estimating equations.
+It relies upon the (conditional) density of the treatment variable.
 However, the probability density function of functional data generally does not exist (\citealp*{Delaigle2010}).
-Therefore, in our context, neither of the generalized propensity score or stabilized weight is well defined, and thus the traditional methods are not directly applicable.
-To circumvent the problem, \citet{Zhang2021} proposed to approximate the functional treatment variable based on functional principal component analysis (FPCA) and defined a stabilized weight function by the (conditional) probability density of the PC scores to adjust the selection bias.
-However, their estimator is not well defined when the number of PCs tends to infinity and thus asymptotic consistency is not guaranteed.
+Therefore, in our context, neither the generalized propensity score nor the stabilized weight are well defined, and thus traditional methods are not directly applicable.
+To circumvent this issue, \citet{Zhang2021} proposed to approximate the functional treatment variable based on functional principal component (PC) analysis.
+They then defined a stabilized weight function by the (conditional) probability density of the PC scores to adjust for the selection bias.
+However, as the number of PCs approaches infinity, this stabilized weight becomes ill-defined, and the consistency of their estimator is not guaranteed.